Storm Highway by Dan Robinson

 The models were all over the place in the days leading up to this event, so I wasn't sure if I was going to be staying in the St. Louis metro or driving down to the deep south (Mississippi to Georgia) to cover the snow there.
 Within 24 hours of the event, models finally settled on a solution that featured mostly borderline-freezing temperatures from the Midwest through the South, with the exception being the cold air-damming zone just east of the Appalachians from South Carolina northeastward.
 Any areas that did make it below freezing would only do so briefly due to dynamic cooling in the precipitation itself, with no cold advection bringing any reinforcing subfreezing temperatures.
 I felt that this would limit the impacts of the event both in St. Louis and in the South, again with the exception of the Columbia-Charlotte corridor in the Carolinas.
 The region of impact in the Carolinas is a little more prepared for this type of event, and with the very long drive needed to get there and back, I chose to stay home.

-I went out at 6PM Friday night to begin observing the event in the St. Louis metro, staying out all night and making it home mid-morning on Saturday.
+I went out at 6PM Friday night to begin covering the event in the St. Louis metro, staying out all night and making it home mid-morning on Saturday.
 As expected, the road impacts in the metro were very few thanks to the temperatures remaining above freezing during the entire event.
 No footage captured.

 January 16: St. Louis snow